Computer engineers serve as a bridge between electrical engineering and computer science, focusing primarily on the

 Electrical engineers work in the areas of design, analysis and application of electrical/electronic components.

-The Bachelor of Science in Electrical Engineering program and the Bachelor of Science in Computer Engineering program are accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+The Bachelor of Science in Electrical Engineering is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

 The ECE Program Educational Objectives describe what graduates of the program are expected to accomplish within five years of graduation.
 Graduates of the Electrical and Computer Engineering programs should demonstrate progress in four areas:

-- Leadership: Graduates will be known for leadership, innovation, entrepreneurship, and responsibility as appropriate for their career stage.
+- Leadership: Graduates will be known for leadership, innovation, entrepreneurship, or responsibility as appropriate for their career stage.

 - Education: Graduates will continue their education through a combination of independent learning, continuing education and advanced degrees.

 - Adaptability: Graduate will demonstrate flexibility in a career that utilizes skills and knowledge gained in their undergraduate engineering program.

-- Participation: Graduates will be known as active participants in a wide variety of both professional and non-professional activities, including jobs, professional societies, community activities/service, and government or public service.
+- Participation: Graduates will be known as active participants in a wide variety of both professional and non-professional activities, including jobs, professional societies, community activities/service, or government or public service.

 - The ability to apply knowledge of mathematics, science, and engineering.

 - The ability to design and conduct experiments, as well as to analyze and interpret data.

-- The ability to design a system, component or process to meet desired needs within realistic constraints such as economics, environmental, social, political, ethical, health and safety, manufacturability and sustainability.
+- The ability to design a system, component or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability and sustainability.

 - The ability to function as an electrical or computer engineer on multi-disciplinary teams.